box/box-python-sdk-gen/docs/shield_information_barriers.md

 ### Arguments

+- id `str`
+  - The ID of the shield information barrier.
-- request_body `CreateShieldInformationBarrierChangeStatusRequestBodyArg`
+- status `CreateShieldInformationBarrierChangeStatusStatusArg`
-  - Used as requestBody for the API call
+  - The desired status for the shield information barrier.
-- headers `CreateShieldInformationBarrierChangeStatusHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns